Bernd Schroeder

-Bernd Schroeder (born 6 June 1944) is a German writer who authored books, television plays, film scripts and audio plays.
+Bernd Schroeder (6 June 1944 – 18 June 2023) was a German writer who authored books, television plays, film scripts, and audio plays.
+He also directed audio plays.
+He co-authored the bestseller novel Alte Liebe with Elke Heidenreich, and received several awards including the Grimme-Preis.

-Life
+Life and career

-Schroeder was born in Aussig, Reichsgau Sudetenland), when his parents fled during World War II.
+Schroeder was born in Aussig, Reichsgau Sudetenland, when his parents fled during World War II.
 He grew up in Fürholzen near Neufahrn, Upper Bavaria.
 He attended the Camerloher-Gymnasium Freising and finished with the Abitur.
-He studied at the University of Munich.
+He studied theatre science, German studies and ethnology at the University of Munich from 1966.